dharmax/am-i-allowed/README.md

 In order to use am-i-allowed, you need
 1. Your actors (users, normally, but not necessarily exclusively) to adhere to IActor interface, which means, they must have a string-able `id` member and, if you want to use groups, a `groups` member (names/ids of groups)
-1. The entities you want to be accessed-managed, should adhere to the IPrivilegeManaged interface, which must also include a string-able `id` and *may* include a few other members, for less than basic features.
+1. The entities you want to be access-managed, should adhere to the IPrivilegeManaged interface, which must also include a string-able `id` and *may* include a few other members, for less than basic features.
 1. You need to have a persistent storage for the privilege manager, which must answer the IPermissionStore interface.
 A reference implementation is provided in the `MemoryPermissionStore` class.